WangXuan95/TinyLZMA/README.md

-For example, you can using compress the file `data3.txt` in directory `testdata` to `data3.txt.zip` using command:
+For example, you can compress the file `data3.txt` in directory `testdata` to `data3.txt.zip` using command:

 ```bash
 ./tlzma testdata/data3.txt data3.txt.zip